 In one human study, 99 men attending an infertility clinic were studied.
 The men that had eaten the most soy for the past 3 months had the lowest sperm count.

-Soy and the increase in estrogen also causes a reduction in testosterone, leading to lower muscle mass, increase belly fat, and of course lowered libido and even impotence.
+Soy and the increase in estrogen also cause a reduction in testosterone, leading to lower muscle mass, increase belly fat, and of course lowered libido and even impotence.

 Bad For Your Thyroid